ngc-shj/tampering-check/README.md

 ## Hash File and Notifications

 - **Hash File:**
-  The integrity hash values for monitored files are stored in `/var/log/tampering-check`.
-No additional log files are written there.
+  The integrity hash values for monitored files are stored in `/var/lib/tampering-check`.
 - **Systemd journal:**
   All log messages (e.g., notifications and status updates) are sent to stdout and managed by journald.
 - **Email alerts:**